Francis Crick

 In their Nature paper, Watson and Crick cited other researchers such as Chargaff, Astbury and Furberg.
 They acknowledged help from Wilkins, Franklin, and Donohue.

-“We are indebted to Dr. Jerry Donohue for constant advice and criticism, especially on interatomic distances.”
+“We are indebted to Dr. Jerry Donohue for constant advice and criticism, especially on interatomic distances.”and

 Francis Crick